Last Update: 2019-11-15

 Donwload the all-architectures .deb package

-First, make a backup of your Omada Controller before installing.
-Either use the web UI or copy the whole content of the subdirectory data in /opt/tplink/EAPController or /opt/tplink/OmadaController to a backup directory.
-You can later move the data directory back in place to the new controller version (stop the controller, move the data directory into its place, restart the controller).
+First, make a backup of your Omada Controller's settings before installing.
+Either use the web UI or copy the whole content of the subdirectory data in /opt/tplink/OmadaController to a backup directory.
+You can later move the data directory back into the new controller version.

 Install the new version of Omada Controller with:

-After the installation the controller will be started automatically.
+After a successful installation the controller will be started automatically.

-- Installation directory is /opt/tplink/OmadaController-3.1.13.
+- Installation directory is /opt/tplink/OmadaController-3.2.4.
 The symlink /opt/tplink/OmadaController is a short-hand alias to the installation directory.

-- Start/stop script has been renamed from tpeap to omadactl (tpeap is still there, it's a symlink to omadactl).
+- Start/stop script has been renamed from tpeap to omadactl (deprecated tpeap is still there, it's a symlink to omadactl).

 - If installing using dpkg, you won't be able to switch between versions of Omada Controller using omadactl's switch command.

-For help with omadactl see its manpage attached to this post.
+For help with omadactl see its manpage attached to this post or use the command: man omadactl

 For customization of omadactl see the config file /etc/default/omada.